From neighbours to partners – Polish-German cooperation projects of the BGZ in vocational education

 BGZ had a dual role as an implementing and coordinating body.
 It selected advocates and partners for the sub-projects, ensured communication, synergies and transfer between partners, stakeholders and types of action.
 Individual actions by different advocates and institutions also had their place in the overall concept.
 In conjunction with this, the BGZ initiated and activated the Berlin network with Poland.

 “We have successfully completed many projects with the BGZ and know what it means to cooperate with someone in complete trust.
 The BGZ has consistently wholly supported the interchange between the craftsmen, which leads to a benefit not only for Polish but also for Berlin trade.
-In fact, many friendships have developed over the years.”Maciej Prószyński, General Director in the umbrella organisation of Polish Skilled Crafts, Warsaw
+In fact, many friendships have developed over the years.”Maciej Prószyński, General Director retd. in the umbrella organisation of Polish Skilled Crafts, Warsaw

 The overall approach consisted of four types of combined actions.
 All important advocates in vocational training were involved: VET managers, who participated in the experience exchange in Poland, set focal points and set-up the internships; young people who completed internships in Poland; the Polish-German expert commission, which acted as a “Think Tank” and the German-Polish Forum, which provided information, exchange, publicity and new contacts.